HunyuanWorld 1.0: Generating Immersive, Explorable, and Interactive 3D Worlds from Words or Pixels: Technical Details

-\textbf{Layer Completion.} Following object segmentation, we decompose the panorama into background (\eg, terrain) and sky layers through an autoregressive "onion-peeling" process.
+\textbf{Layer Completion.} Following object segmentation, we decompose the panorama into background (\eg, terrain) and sky layers through an autoregressive process.
 This involves iteratively removing recognized objects and completing each layer by inpainting occluded regions.

-To train a layer completion model, we curate a panoramic object removal dataset consisting of triples of a object mask, the original panorama containing the object, and a target panorama with the object removed.
-Using this dataset, we fine-tune our Panorama-DiT model to learn the conditional generation of occluded regions.
-Similarly, we also finetune a completion model for sky layer on a dataset of sky HDRIs.
+To train a layer completion model for panoramic scenes, we curate a panoramic object removal dataset consisting of triples of a object mask, the original panorama containing the object, and a target panorama with the object removed.
+Using this dataset, we fine-tune our Panorama-DiT model to learn faithful content completion of occluded regions.
+Similarly, we also finetune a specific completion model for sky layer on a dataset of sky HDRIs.